-During 2022, the Board has made decisions in relation to dividends payable to shareholders as well as amounts to be retained in the Group for investment purposes, as well as decisions as to whether to proceed with certain investments.
+During 2023, the Board has made decisions in relation to the evaluation of potential investments, dividends payable to shareholders and capital amounts to be retained in the Group for investment purposes.

 Identification of, and engagement with, stakeholder groups

 The Company recognises the importance of maintaining strong relationships with its stakeholders in order to create sustainable long-term value, and the Board encourages active dialogue and transparency with all its stakeholder groups.